2023–24 Primera División de El Salvador

 The 2023–24 Primera División de El Salvador, also known as the Liga Pepsi, was the 25th season and 48th and 49th Primera División tournament, El Salvador's top football division, since its establishment of an Apertura and Clausura format.
 FAS are the defending champions of the Apertura tournament.
 There was no Clausura champion as the season was cancelled due to Cuscatlan Tragedy.

 The league will consist of 12 teams.
 There will be two seasons conducted under identical rules, with each team playing a home and away game against the other clubs for a total of 22 games per tournament.
 At the end of each half-season tournament, the top six teams in that tournament's regular season standings will take part in the playoffs.

 The champions of Apertura and Clausura will qualify for the CONCACAF Central American Cup, the third team to qualify is the team with better aggregate record.
 Should the same team win both tournaments, both runners-up will qualify for CONCACAF Central American Cup.
 Should the final of both tournaments features the same two teams, the semi-finalist with the better aggregate record will qualify for CONCACAF Central American Cup.

 Teams

 Promotion and relegation

 A total of 12 teams will contest the league, including 11 sides from the 2022–23 Primera División and 1 promoted from the 2022–23 Segunda División.

-Fuerte San Francisco was promoted to the Primera División in June 25, 2023 after defeating Titan in a playoff match by a score of 3-0 in penalties, after the team were tied 0-0 after 120 minutes.
+Fuerte San Francisco was promoted to the Primera División on June 25, 2023, after defeating Titan in a playoff match by a score of 3–0 in penalties, after the team were tied 0–0 after 120 minutes.

 Chalatenango was relegated to the 2023–24 Segunda División.